Contributing to an Open-Source GitHub Project

 What is forking?
 In simplest terms, forking a project is simply making a copy of it to your own GitHub profile.
 GitHub allows anyone to fork a repository and this will allow you to do whatever you please with the entire repository without making any actual changes to the real project!
 Imagine it as taking a picture of a tree.
 You can make edits to your photo to make the tree look purple or to give it a face, but you won’t make any changes to the actual tree!

 How to Fork a Repository:

 First, navigate to the home page of the repository you wish to fork.
 Refer to the screenshot below:

-Here, you can see that I am currently within the atsign-foundation’s ‘at_demos’ repository.
+Here, you can see that we are currently within the atsign-foundation’s ‘at_demos’ repository.

 If you look at the top right corner of the repository’s page, you’ll notice the ‘Fork’ button and a number next to it.
 That number represents the number of times this specific repository has been forked.
 Once you select the Fork button, GitHub will prompt you which repository you wish to fork to.
 My go-to option is typically my own profile, where it will create an entire repository under your profile name so that you may make whatever modifications you wish.
 After you choose what location you wish to fork to, GitHub will do all of the hard work for you.
 After a few seconds or so (depending on your Internet connection speed), you’ll find that the entire repository that you forked, is now copied to wherever you told GitHub to fork it!
 Congratulations!
 You’ve forked a repository!

 Make Modifications to the Repository:

 Now, you can do whatever your heart so desires with the project!
 Depending on what the project is, you may wish to clone the repository to your local machine using https/, or simply commit changes directly on your forked repository (totally your choice/preference!).